 Go to your Organization's page on Shippable.
 A list of all available Organizations can be accessed by clicking on the Subscriptions menu at the top left of your screen:

 - On the top-right corner, click on the

 Enable Projects or Add syncRepo).

-- On the enable page, goto the last panel with heading
+- On the enable page, click on

 - Complete the form: